 The overall design of the new Bauer UltraSonic skates is based on optimizing skating power.
-The engineers focused their efforts on creating two distinct models that are more focused and able to deliver specific advantages based on a player’s style of play.
+The engineers focused their efforts on creating two distinct models that are able to deliver specific advantages based on a player’s style of play.

 Bauer has gone to great lengths to design their new UltraSonic skates in a way that plays into the strengths of each type of hockey player, from those who are better at straight line speed to others who prefer to rely more on agility.

-Bauer created two distinct types of skate in their UltraSonic Series with the Vapor, which is more designed for lateral quickness and maneuverability, and Supreme, which is made to give players more power in their skating style than ever before.
+Bauer created two distinct types of skates in comparison with their UltraSonic Series and Vapor family.
+The Vapor skates are designed for lateral quickness and maneuverability while the Supreme, is designed to give players more power in their skating style than ever before.

 These two types of skates have been in the UltraSonic lineup, but the third style, Nexus, has been absorbed into these two skate designs in a way that is aimed at giving players a better overall experience on the ice.